mikonprog/hackerrank/README.md

 * Retreive transactions history for and account
 * Retreive all transactions peerformed

-## Running the tests

-Explain how to run the automated tests for this system
+Use the predefined accounts' information to test the APIs

 ### Break down into end to end tests